High-fidelity three-qubit iToffoli gate for fixed-frequency superconducting qubits

 where $\gamma_1 = 1-e^{-\varGamma_1 \tau}$ and $\gamma_2 = 1-e^{-2\varGamma_2 \tau}$ represent the degree of relaxation and dephasing for gate duration $\tau$, respectively.
 The relaxation and dephasing rates of a qubit can be experimentally estimated by measuring the coherence times: $\varGamma_1=1/T_1$ and $\varGamma_2=1/T_2^{\text{echo}}-1/2T_1$.
 In the absence of crosstalk errors, the PTM of a Pauli-twirled 3-qubit channel is simply given by the tensor product $\mathcal{E}^{\otimes 3}$, and the coherence-limited process fidelity is calculated as,

 where $\gamma^{(q)}_1$ and $\gamma^{(q)}_2$ denote the decoherence of qubit $q$, and $d=8$ is the Hilbert space dimension.

 \secNATend{Acknowledgements} The authors gratefully acknowledge the conversations and insights of J. Wallman and I. Hincks.
-This work was supported by the Quantum Testbed Program of the Advanced Scientific Computing Research for Basic Energy Sciences program, Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.
+This work was supported by the Quantum Testbed Program of the Advanced Scientific Computing Research Division, Office of Science of the U.S. Department of Energy under Contract No. DE-AC02-05CH11231.